aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform CGM to DOTX via Java" h2="On Premise Java API to Render CGM to DOTX without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert CGM to DOTX by using two simple steps.
-First you need to render CGM file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTX.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting CGM to DOTX is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide a wide range of features for document processing.
+The first step is to render the CGM file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, and convert PDF documents.
+It also allows developers to render CGM files to DOC format.
+After the CGM file is rendered to DOC, the second step is to convert the DOC file to DOTX using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert a wide range of document formats.
+It also allows developers to convert DOC files to DOTX format.
+With the help of these two APIs, developers can easily convert CGM to DOTX in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}